tiliado/nuvolaplayer/doc/pages/apps/mediaplayer.md

 If you wish to let user change track position, use this API:

   * [MediaPlayer.setCanSeek](apiref>Nuvola.MediaPlayer.setCanSeek) is used to enable/disable remote seek.
-    This method is not available in Nuvola < 4.5 and results in error.
   * Then the [PlayerAction.SEEK](apiref>Nuvola.PlayerAction) is emitted whenever a remote seek is requested.
-    The action parameter contains a track position in microseconds. `PlayerAction.SEEK` is undefined in Nuvola < 4.5 and the handler is never executed.
+    The action parameter contains a track position in microseconds.
   * You may need to use [Nuvola.clickOnElement](apiref>Nuvola.clickOnElement) with coordinates to trigger a click event at the position of progress bar corresponding to the track position, e.g. `Nuvola.clickOnElement(progressBar, param/Nuvola.parseTimeUsec(trackLength), 0.5)`.